DavidHurta/enhancements/enhancements/update/cvo-log-level-api.md

 configuration API will be introduced in the hosted cluster that would have to be otherwise protected by a validating admission policy.

-The configuration file may be a manifest file of a `ClusterVersionOperator` object.
-The CVO may simply load the file and inspect its fields.
+The configuration file will be a manifest file of a `ClusterVersionOperator` object.
+The CVO will simply load the file and inspect its fields.
 Simplifying the structure of the configuration file.
-In a potential case that the configuration for a hosted CVO will become vastly different from a configuration to a standalone CVO, the hosted CVO may simply be taught to differentiate between different versions of configuration files.
+In a potential case that the configuration for a hosted CVO will become different from a configuration to a standalone CVO, the hosted CVO will be taught to differentiate between different versions of configuration files.

 The API changes are described in more detail in the **Implementation